-5) Now you may think that this seems like the ‘charity’ that the station porter in the Railway Children so despised, but Christmas hampers have a long tradition and fresh/seasonal/organic/whatever is a luxury, so there.
-If it comes in a box it’s a present, and this does.
+5) Now you may think that this seems like the “charity” that the station porter in The Railway Children so despised.
+But Christmas hampers have a long tradition and fresh/seasonal/organic/whatever is a luxury, so there.
+If it comes in a box, it’s a present–and this does.

 Veg boxes ask a certain amount of creative dexterity (not too much, just a bit) which is good for the heart.
 Fresh and dried fruit, nuts or vegetables are good for the mind and body, and these box schemes feel modern: they’re refreshing literally and metaphorically.
 It’s nice to arrive home to deliveries.
 Riverford, Abel&Cole, Graze.
 That said, if they’re in a tricky area with communal post boxes, this might not work.

 6) Sweets.
 They last forever and remind a person of simple joys.

 7) Longevity is the gist, here, and this is a good one for that: the first in a series.
 “I’ll get you the next one for your birthday”, you can say, and then they have something to do AND something to look forward to.
 Give them one you really love, and then you have plenty of guaranteed conversations.
 Conversations are nice.

 Here’s a list of series, if you’re stumped!